-When MBG is provisioned with call recording licenses, it can provide a secure man-in-the-middle for call recording.
+When MBG is provisioned with call recording licenses, it can provide a secure media anchor for call recording.
 This mode is supported only in a LAN environment.

 It is advisable to disable MiNet restrictions on the MBG server providing call recording service, as having all LAN sets authenticate through MBG is likely not required.